DavidGasparyan/yozma-task/Qestions.md

 ### 2. Optimization
-For even faster search since we query multiple columns, if we query all the time all 4 columns together, then include other columns to index as well. ```sql
+For even faster search since we query multiple columns, if we query all the time all 4 columns together, then include other columns to index as well.
+Tradeoff will be a little more storage space to hold index.
 ```sql
 CREATE INDEX idx_users_created_at_covering ON users (created_at) INCLUDE (id, name, email);
 ```

 ### 3. Optimization
 In case table continues to grow for PostgreSQL we can utilize partitioning to keep records in separate partitions.
 For example hold each year data in a separate partition.
-I jsut chose a simple example to use partitioning by date range.
+I just chose a simple example to use partitioning by date range.
 We can also do partitioning by hash value.
-Depends what we need.
+Depends on what we need.
 ```sql
 CREATE TABLE users_partitioned (
     id SERIAL,